 Pre-law is an advising category designed to provide students who have an interest in attending law school with the guidance and career development they need in their preparation to enter law school.
 Pre-law is a non-degree granting program focused on helping students build the academic and interpersonal skills and characteristics desired in the law profession.
 Skills identified as important for a successful career in law include analytical reasoning, problem solving, critical reading, writing, oral communication, listening, research, organization, public service, collaborative relationship building, and negotiation skills.
 By working with a pre-law advisor, pre-law students can identify the curricular and extracurricular activities that will help them develop these desired skills.

 The Explore Center serves as the University of Nebraska–Lincoln’s advising resource for pre-law students.
 Pre-law advisors work one-on-one with students to provide specialized pre-law advising, which supplements advising in the academic major.
 In addition to meeting with an advisor for their academic major (if declared), all pre-law students should meet once per semester with a pre-law Explore Center advisor for help in planning the necessary pre-law experiences required to apply to law school.
 Pre-law advisors help students create short- and long-range plans so that they can be in the best possible position to gain admittance to law school.
 The Explore Center also provides a number of pre-law advising resources, workshops, and events to help students develop and move forward in their career plans in the field of law.
 See https://explorecenter.unl.edu/pre-law for resources.

-Professional academic advisors in the Explore Center are available for individual student meetings on a walk-in or appointment basis weekdays in 127 Love Library South.
+Professional academic advisors in the Explore Center are available for individual student meetings on a drop-in or appointment basis on weekdays in 127 Love Library South.
 Pre-law students who have not yet chosen a major have an assigned Explore Center academic advisor but are welcome to meet with any advisor in the Explore Center.
 Students can find their assigned advisor through “My Success Network” in MyPLAN or in MyRED.
 For complete and current information on Explore Center academic advising, visit https://explorecenter.unl.edu/about/appointment or contact the Explore Center by visiting 127 Love Library South or by calling 402-472-3605.